markupstart/davinci-resolve/README.md

-# Davinci Resolve 18.6.6 in Void Linux
+# Davinci Resolve 18.6.6 in Debian 13.
+You are going to want to install the rocm packages and have that set up so that davinci resolve can use it.

 - Download Davinci Resolve, unzip the file and run the installer:
 ```